Skip to main content

 • Not declared mentally incompetent by court action

-• At least 18 years of age on or before the next election (if you are 16 or 17 years old, you can pre-register and will be automatically registered to vote on your 18th birthday)
+• At least 18 years of age on or before the next election (if you are 16 or 17, you can pre-register and will be automatically registered on your 18th birthday)

 Registering to Vote

-Register to Vote Online or pick up a paper voter registration application at the San Diego County Registrar of Voters office at 5600 Overland Ave, any library, Department of Motor Vehicles offices, or post office.
-The deadline to register is the 15th calendar day before the election.
+Register to Vote Online or pick up a paper application at the San Diego County Registrar of Voters (5600 Overland Ave), any library, DMV office, or post office.
+The deadline to register is 15 calendar days before the election.

 Missed the Registration Deadline?

-Conditional Voter Registration allows a prospective voter to register conditionally and cast a provisional ballot during the 14 days prior to and including Election Day at the Registrar of Voters office or at any Vote Center.
+Conditional Voter Registration allows you to register and cast a provisional ballot during the 14 days before and including Election Day at the Registrar of Voters office or any Vote Center.

 Choose Your Voting Method